 So, this post intends to highlight 6 basic YouTube features that’ll optimize your experience and make the platform even more enjoyable and effective for the users.

 Recommended Reading: Useful YouTube Keyboard Shortcuts You Should Know

-Grab the extension called Magic Actions for Youtube available only for Google Chrome and Firefox.
-Enable the option Auto HD in the extension and select the video resolution you would like to be played automatically.
+For this, you need to grab the extension called Magic Actions for Youtube available only for Google Chrome and Firefox, enable the option Auto HD in the extension and select the suitable resolution for your YouTube videos.
 You can also set the mouse wheel to scroll up (and down) the volume of the video.